 Filter by Value

-In some cases, the filter popup will have two tabs.
-If there is a Choose Values
+In many cases, the filter popup will open on the Choose Values

 Filtering expressions available in dropdowns vary by datatype and context.
 Possible filters include, but are not limited to:

 - Presence or absence of a value for that row